delftwaves/swash/README.md

 ## installing SWASH

 The SWASH source code is written in Fortran90 and is available at the [Gitlab repository](https://gitlab.tudelft.nl/citg/wavemodels/swash).
-You can either install the pre-compiled SWASH package directly on your computer or configure, build and install using a Fortran90 compiler.
+You can either install the pre-compiled SWASH package directly on your computer or configure, build and install SWASH using a Fortran90 compiler.

 ### installation methods